The Hibited Man: Plot summary

 Thomas Otterburn, a shy, mild-mannered engineer, lets himself be talked into becoming the first human guinea pig in an experiment using a psychoelectronic device to generate an armor-shield repelling strong forces.
 The main concern is that the field extends inward as well as outward from the body surface, possibly affecting the brain; animal trials indicate that it may suppress inhibitions in the subject.
 The test on Otterburn is successful; the expected field is generated, and he claims to feel no mental effect.
 But he declines to remove the device afterwards, and on his way out of the lab hits on female engineer Lucy Kneipf for a date; he has always been too timid to ask her out before.

 The now ultra-extroverted Otterburn takes Lucy to an expensive restaurant, where he becomes rude and offensive over what he sees as tardy service.
 On receiving the bill he sends Lucy on to the musical they are to attend while he forcefully disputes the liquor charge.
 He leaves without paying it, his personal force-field allowing him to act in relative impunity.
 At the theater he finds the frightened Lucy has stood him up, so he invites in a woman off the street.
 Unimpressed by the show, he throws tomatoes at the performers and then at the ushers when they come to kick him out.
 Fleeing behind the scenes he swipes a can of green paint from a scenery painter and amuses himself daubing it on half-naked chorus girls; in the ruckus created he escapes the building.
 Next he steals a policeman's horse for a joy ride.
 Abandoning it soon after, he ducks pursuit in a barbershop and contemplates more hell-raising.

 The next morning Otterburn is arrested in his home; Lucy, having realized what was going on, has reported him.
 His laboratory bails him out, and the field-generating device is removed, but Otterburn does not revert to his former self; the effect on his mind, it seems, may be permanent.
 Reasoning that even in the absence of inhibitions a sense of self-interest will lead him to curb his wild behavior, the lab-workers decide it will be safe to let him go free.
 For his part, Otterburn is unconcerned, supremely confident in his ability to manage his own life.
 Quitting his position, he leaves, whistling.

-Some time later the altered Otterburn checks in at his former job and reveals he talked the restaurant and theater out of pressing charges, successfully convincing them his escapades were good publicity, and talked himself into a being a salesman for the paint brand he had used, at twice his former engineering salary.
+Some time later the altered Otterburn checks in at his former job and reveals he talked the restaurant and theater out of pressing charges, successfully convincing them his escapades were good publicity, and talked himself into a new job as a salesman for the paint brand he had used, at twice his former engineering salary.
 His boss bewails the loss of one of his best scientists; his low-paid former colleagues, on the other hand, are left chagrined at his new prosperity.